nervosnetwork/ckb/rpc/doc.md

 }
 ```

 # get_block_hash

-Returns the hash of a block in the best-block-chain by block number; Block of No. 0 is the genesis block.
+Returns the hash of a block in the best-block-chain by block number; block of No.0 is the genesis block.

 ## Parameters

-    BlockNumber - Number of a block.
+    block_number - Number of a block.

 ## Examples